Informatievlaanderen/OSLO-EA-to-RDF/README.md

 Tags:

 - (optional) `ignore`: A boolean flag that will make the tool ignore this element and its attributes (eg: `true`).
+- (optional) `literal`: A boolean flag to indicate whether this element represents a literal type.
+Reflected in the type of the properties referring to this element.
+(Defaults to `false`.)
 - (optional) `name`: The string used to complete the URI for this element.
  If not specified, the name of the class/datatype will be used.
  (Eg: specifying `Canine` as `name` on a class called `Dog` will result in the URI `http://example.org/ns#Canine`.)